Jason231-ctrl/CSE412/README.md

     database: "ChessDB"
 };
 ```
-This file will be in .gitignore, meaning you can keep it updated in your environment without worrying about uploading sensitive info.
+This file will be in .gitignore, meaning you can keep it updated in your environment without worrying about constantly updating after pulls.

 ## Group Members
 - Jason